 Bob Phillips is fully immersed in his thirty-sixth year of arts education.
-He was a teacher and department head with the Peel District School board (1981-2011) and is currently part-time Education Officer, Teacher Programs at the Art Gallery of Ontario.Bob’s creative passions include printmaking, acrylic painting, and drawing, as well as theatre (directing & production design), film & animation, and collecting contemporary ceramic teapots.
+He was a teacher and department head with the Peel District School Board (1981-2011) and was Education Officer, Teacher Programs at the Art Gallery of Ontario (2012-17).Bob’s creative passions include printmaking, acrylic painting, and drawing, as well as theatre (directing & production design), film & animation, and collecting contemporary ceramic teapots.
 Bob has been a member of OSEA/OAEA since 1987, and has served as President (1991-95), Honorary President (2003-07), and OAEA conference chair or co-chair eight times.
 In 2001, Bob received the Ray Blackwell Excellence in Art Education Award from OSEA.
 He has been a sessional professor in the Art & Art History program, University of Toronto at Mississauga & Sheridan College (2003-2010) and at Nipissing University (2015); taught preservice elementary and secondary teachers (1998-2002) and AQ courses (1987-2006) at OISE, University of Toronto; was chair of the Arts Education Council of Ontario; and has been involved with local and provincial curriculum writing, and presented numerous conference workshops in Ontario and across Canada.
 Bob holds a MA in Curriculum Studies (OISE), and has been published in the Journal of the Ontario Society for Education through Art (JOSEA); OISE’s ORBIT magazine; a chapter and cover artwork for Beattie's The Quest for Meaning: Narratives of Teaching, Learning and the Arts (Sense Publishers, 2009); and a chapter in Chamness-Miller and Endo’s Queer Voices from the Classroom (IAP, 2014).
 His academic interests include visuality and interpretation; creative and critical thinking strategies; social justice & queer pedagogy; assessment and evaluation practices; and abstract art.
 Presently, Bob is a board trustee and volunteers co-ordinator with Gallery Stratford, and sits on the Student Injury Prevention Initiative committee, for the Council of Ontario Directors of Education.
-Bob lives in Stratford with husband, Joseph, and their cat, Danté.
+Bob lives in Stratford with husband, Joseph, and their cat, Bella.